alreich/qualreas/README.md

         => Road: EQ

-For comparison, the printout below is in a format similar to that found on the [Wikipedia example page](https://en.wikipedia.org/wiki/Region_connection_calculus#Examples):
+For easier comparison, the printout below is in a format similar to that found on the [Wikipedia example page](https://en.wikipedia.org/wiki/Region_connection_calculus#Examples):

 ```python